Teaching, Leadership & Professional Practice (TLPP)

 We hear it all the time, "children are the future."
 The TLPP department feels that preparing leaders is a critical step in shaping the future our children will control.

-Students preparing to teach in the secondary schools may fulfill teacher education requirements by completing the following degree programs in the major and the professional education sequence in the Department of Teaching and Learning.
+Students preparing to teach in middle or high schools may fulfill teacher education requirements by completing the B.S.Ed. with major in Secondary Education along with one of the following degree programs in the College of Arts & Sciences:

 - B.A. in English